Command Line Interface¶

 )--no-results

-: Disable results file generation (for edge cases)--stdout
+: Disable results file generation--stdout

 : Print results to stdout in addition to saving file--keys